Tuesday, 15 October 2024

 This salon

 wasn't like a Parisian salon.
 It was a family affair.
 Tagore complained to his friends in London, that back in India he enjoyed no social life properly so called.
 Talking to aunty and uncle and nephew and niece is family life, not social life.
 Tagore did not enjoy the advantage of access to a sophisticated, urbane, circle of intellectuals and artists.
-He felt this drawback keenly in London where everybody of any distinction knew each other and frequently met each other at Clubs, Country Houses, and the salons of fashionable ladies.
+He felt this drawback keenly in London where everybody of any distinction knew each other and frequently met up at Clubs, Country Houses, and the salons of fashionable ladies.
 They also kept fucking each other.
 That was taking 'cross-pollination' too far.

 – at once silly and deeply creative and original – and Tagore’s part in it were permanently put in shadow by Kadambari’s suicide in 1884.